txoof/populateTeamDrive/README.md

 ### Run the application
 Locate and run the portfolioCreator application by double clicking on the icon.
-The first time the application is run, OS X may show the following message:
+The first time the application is run, OS X may show the following message.

-![Unidentified Developer](./documentation/unidentified_developer.png "Unidentified Developer") Click the "Open" button to proceed.
+![Unidentified Developer](./documentation/unidentified_developer.png "Unidentified Developer")

+Click the "Open" button to proceed.
 If any further error messages pop up, please contact IT Support.

 ![Welcome Screen](./documentation/WelcomeScreen.png "Welcome Screen")